-Scotland’s onshore GDP is estimated to have increased by 0.9% in June, but remains 2.1% below the pre-pandemic level in February 2020.
+- Scotland’s onshore GDP is estimated to have fallen by 0.8% in June, after growing by 0.6% in May, and is now 0.4% above the pre-pandemic level in February 2020.

 All results are seasonally adjusted and presented in real terms (adjusted to remove inflation), and relate to Scotland’s onshore economy (which does not include offshore oil and gas extraction).